ychoudhury/Artix-7-Projects/README.md

 # Artix-7-Projects
-Self-guided, self-learning projects on a Basys 3 board for fun
+Self-guided, self-learning projects on a Basys 3 FPGA for fun

 ###### LEDSwitch